shopsys/monorepo-tools/docs/upgrade/UPGRADE-unreleased.md

         ```
     - some phing targets were marked as deprecated or were renamed, stop using them and use the new ones (the original targets will still work, but a warning message will be displayed):
         - `dump-translations-project-base` was deprecated, use `dump-translations` instead
+        - `tests-static` was deprecated, use `tests-unit` instead
+        - don't forget to update your Dockerfiles, Kubernetes manifests, scripts and other files that might reference the phing targets above
 - we recommend upgrading PHPStan to level 4 [#1040](https://github.com/shopsys/shopsys/pull/1040)
     - you'll find detailed instructions in separate article [Upgrade Instructions for Upgrading PHPStan to Level 4](/docs/upgrade/phpstan-level-4.md)